apitestbase/apitestbase.github.io/index.md

     ✓ Message sent to queue
     ✓ Downstream API called successfully

 API Test Base verifies both the response **and** these side effects in one automated test case.
+See [how API Test Base compares to Postman and Bruno](/comparison).

 ------------------------------------------------------------------------